sofiabelen/sofiabelen.github.io/content/literature/god-emperor-of-dune-as-platos-philosopher-king/index.md

 >
 > --- Leto II Atreides

 If we were talking a bad evil tyrant, one who's only looking out for himself, it's a no-brainer.
-No one one wants that.
+No one wants that.
 It's easy to agree on something like that, and there'd be no need for reflection or further discussion in that case.

-The question here is about placing people into roles which guarantees the best for city (or empire) as a whole, not the best for one particular individual.
-In our case, the ruler must sacrifice so much as well, that we know (as a third person observer, not as a citizen) that they truly are doing it out of (perceived) selflessness.
+The question here is about placing people into roles which guarantees the best for city (or empire) as a whole, not for one particular individual.
+In this case, the ruler must sacrifice so much that we, as a third person observer, not as a citizen, recognize that they truly are acting out of (perceived) selflessness.

 If we’re having this discussion, I’m not even sure what the real question is.
 Is it an ethical one?
 That’s a difficult place to start, because before we can even attempt an answer, we have to decide what _ethical_ really means.
 Maybe instead we should ask: _Would I do it?_ Would I surrender my own humanity in order to preserve humanity itself?
 Could I accept immortality if it meant being cut off from the very experiences that make life meaningful: love, vulnerability, connection, purpose?
 Could I give all that up so that others might live on, knowing that few, if any, would ever understand my sacrifice?
 Could I become the villain, the necessary monster, for the sake of their survival?